Hendejac/titanic_ml/index.md

 2.)
 Fill in all missing ages with the mean age of the passengers.

 3.)
-Use a ML regression to fill in the missing ages.
+Use a ML regression to predict and fill in the missing ages.

 ##### Option 1

-This is not ideal as removing the 177 passengers with missing ages removes a lot of other data.
+This is not ideal as removing the 177 passengers with missing ages removes a lot of data.
 This resulted in all classifiers performing poorly compared to the other two options.

 ##### Option 2

 The mean age of the passengers was ~30 +/- 15 years.
-This is not a great estimate of the age, but atleast it doesn't scew the age one way or another, and is straight forward to implement with pandas fillna function.
+This is not a great estimate of the age, but atleast it doesn't scew the age one way or another, and is straight forward to implement with the pandas dataframe fillna function.
-This actually resulted in pretty fair **prediction success rate of 85%**.
+This resulted in pretty good **prediction success rate of 85%**.

 ##### Option 3

 Using the Gradient Boosting Regressor (GBR) I tried to predict the missing ages.
-The GBR was able to predict the age with a mean average error (MAE) of 8.3 years when simply using the mean age provides a MAE of 12.6 years.
+The GBR was able to predict the age with a mean average error (MAE) of 8.2 years when simply using the mean age provides a MAE of 12.6 years.
 This only improved the results by a little bit resulting in a **prediction success rate of 85-86%**.
 So for simplicity option two is probably the best, but a little improvement is still a good thing.

 ### Adding Title Data from the "Name" Column

 I was unsure at first how to use the name column, but relized that the title (Mr., Mrs. Miss., Master.
 Rev., ect...) of each person said a little something about them.
-In total there were really about 15 titles, some unique titles like "Mlle./Mme. (meaning Mademoiselle)" were converted Miss., because they were rare and meant the same thing.
+In total there were really about 15 titles, some unique titles like "Mlle./Mme. (meaning Mademoiselle)" were converted to Miss., because they were rare and meant the same thing.
 This could be done for some of the other rare titles, and might be a place of improvement for further iterations of the process.
 Each of these titles were converted into One-hot Encoding (OHE), and used in the prediction.
 Surprisingly this information actually hindered the success rate and was not used directly in the final GBC model.
-Where this information was helpful was in the processes on filling in the missing ages.
+Where this information was helpful was in the processes of predicting and filling in the missing ages.
 Using the OHE of the titles for the GBR prediction of the ages improved the prediction by reducing the MAE of 9.9 years to 8.2 years.
-Thus the age prediction using the OHE title data was used in the final GBC.
+The ages predicted by the GBR using the OHE title data was used in the final GBC model.

 # The Final Data